The ROI of Accounts Payable & Accounts Receivable

-So maybe we’re not completely there yet, but that doesn’t mean you can’t amp up your AP and AR through modern means.
+So maybe we’re not completely there yet, but that doesn’t mean you can’t amp up your accounts receivable (AR) through modern means.
 Automation, ACH transfers, and recurring invoicing & payments are just a few technology-fueled approaches that have a tangible and meaningful return on your investment.

 The ROI of Accounts Payable